-What happens if a company fails to comply with the CSDDD?
-Enforcement of the Directive managed at a Member Statelevel.
+Inforcement of the Directive managed at a Member State-level.
 Individual EU Member States will be expected to use a relevant regulatory authority to impose penalties such as sanctions, fines and compliance orders.

 Similar legislation adopted by Germany and Norway includes trade sanctions for companies identified as not complying with legislation.